Healthy Places - Food and Nutrition

 Community supported agriculture is people pre-buying a farmer’s seasonal agricultural products.
 Throughout the growing season, the buyers receive their share.
 Members of CSAs know where their food comes from and who grows it.
 Purchasing farm shares supports small, local businesses as well as provides fresh produce, meat, or dairy products.
 Many people like participating in CSAs as the fresh produce changes with each season providing them a variety of healthy foods to try and enjoy.
-The Tennessee Department of Agriculture has a CSA directory listing to help find opportunities near your community.
+The Tennessee Department of Agriculture supports CSAs to help improve healthier food opportunities.

 The Department of Health’s Farmers Market Nutrition Program is offered in in July and August to residents of selected counties who meet gross income guidelines.
 The program provides fruits and vegetables that can help prevent chronic diseases like heart disease, cancer, diabetes and stroke.
 The WIC Farmers Market Nutrition Program helps women and young children in Bedford, Coffee, Lincoln, Madison, Maury, Moore, Rutherford and Sullivan counties.
 The Senior Farmers Market Nutrition Program helps older Tennesseans in Davidson, Dyer and Shelby counties.